Mercury-Language/mercury/samples/README.md

   to the standard output stream.

-* [sort.m](sort.m) -- An implementation of a simple version of the standard UNIX filter `sort`, which reads lines from its input files or the standard input stream, sorts them, and then writes the result to the standard output stream.
+* [sort.m](sort.m) -- An implementation of a simple version of the standard UNIX filter `sort`, which reads lines from its input file or the standard input stream, sorts them, and then writes the result to its output file or the standard output stream.

 * [calculator.m](calculator.m) -- A simple four-function arithmetic calculator,
   with a parser written using Definite Clause Grammar (DCG) notation.